Madalena dos Santos Reinbolt

-Maria Madalena Santos Reinbolt (September 14, 1919 – 1977) was a Brazilian self-taught painter and textile artist who created "paintings with paint" and "paintings with wool" that depicted rural scenes reminiscent of the artist's childhood in Bahia.
+Maria Madalena Santos Reinbolt (September 14, 1912 – 1976) was a Brazilian self-taught painter and textile artist who created "paintings with paint" and "paintings with wool" that depicted rural scenes reminiscent of the artist's childhood in Bahia.
 She is considered to be a naïf or primitive artist.

 Early life

-Reinbolt was born one of 16 children in a farm in Vitória da Conquista, Bahia, on September 14, 1919.
+Reinbolt was born one of 16 children in a farm in Vitória da Conquista, Bahia, on September 14, 1912.
 Her father was a farmer and her mother, Ana Maria de Souza Pereira, was a farmhand and a craft worker that mainly occupied herself by threading cotton, creating pottery dishes and pots, fabricating lace, and making butter.
 Madalena was never formally educated, and did not learn how to read, besides signing her own name.

-In her early 20s, Reinbold moved to Salvador to work as a maid.
+In her early 20s, Reinbolt moved to Salvador to work as a maid.
 In 1945, she moved to Rio de Janeiro, where she spent two years working as a maid before moving to São Paulo, in 1947.
 She moved back to Rio de Janeiro soon after, and finally settled in Petrópolis, in 1949, where she would work as the cook for Lota de Macedo Soares and Elizabeth Bishop at Samambaia, Soares' family estate.

 Reinbolt was fired from her position as cook of Samambaia in late 1952 for spending too much time painting.
 According to Elizabeth Bishop, "it finally got to be a choice between art and peace, and tranquility seemed more important than a masterpiece every afternoon."
-After she got fired, Reinbold continued to paint, and sold some of her works to Soares' friends.
+After she got fired, Reinbolt continued to paint, and sold some of her works to Soares' friends.

 In 1952, she married Luiz Augusto Reinbolt, the groundskeeper at Samambaia.

-Madalena Santos Reinbolt died in Petrópolis in 1977.
+Madalena Santos Reinbolt died in Petrópolis in 1976.